mvoseismic/getnPlot/README.md

   --show            Show plot on screen as well as saving it (default: False) --grid            Add time-axis grid to seismograms (default: False) --title           Title for plot, defaults gives all information.
 Special arguments: datetime, date, time, tag (default: None)
+                    	Underscores in string are replaced by spaces in title.
   --bigtitle        Big bold title. (default: False) --nogreen         Do not plot green line for arrival/event time. (default: False) --linewidth       Thickness of plotted line (default: 0.5)